 Click here to get this post in PDF

 One of the oldest insurance programs in the United States is worker compensation insurance.
 With the passage of time, workplace injuries are increasing in number and dangers with heavy machinery are more apparent.
-Workers’ compensation works for all those workers who suffered from such injuries.
+Workers’ compensation works for all those workers who suffer from such injuries.

 What Actually Is Workers’ Compensation Insurance?